lionsbot-official/fleet_adapter_lionsbot/README.md

 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

-**Alternatively**, if you like to use **Docker** and avoid the hassle of resolving dependency conflicts, please run the commands below instead:
+:whale: **Alternatively**, if you like to use **Docker** and avoid the hassle of resolving dependency conflicts, please run the commands below instead:

 ```bash
 cd $HOME && git clone https://github.com/lionsbot-official/fleet_adapter_lionsbot --branch rmf/22.09 --single-branch --depth 1